-Students in 7th and 8th grades develop a sense of self from their work, their contributions, their philanthropy and their care for each other.
+Students in 6th, 7th and 8th grades develop a sense of self from their work, their contributions, their philanthropy and their care for each other.
 This small community has continued to grow since the first middle school class began in 2007.
-The program is now growing and established and enjoys a beautiful environment on the campus of the Montessori High School at University Circle.
-The adolescent program is within a 15-minute walk to Little Italy that encourages independence yet plenty of opportunity for interaction between the older and younger children.
+The adolescent program encourages independence yet plenty of opportunity for interaction between the older and younger children.

 Studies and work done in the early Montessori years culminate in a curriculum designed to meet the needs and personality of the adolescent in an expanded “prepared environment.”
 This new and broader community includes the school, its immediate neighborhood, and the myriad of resources of both University Circle and the greater Cleveland area.

 - Language Arts & Writing